 Here is an example:

 These are the up-to-date pricing plans of Slack.
-As you can see, each plan has a list of top features, along with a clear-cut pricing (as in what the would have to pay per user).
+As you can see, each plan has a list of top features, along with clear-cut pricing (as in what they would have to pay per user).

 With clear pricing, your customers will know exactly where their money is being spent on.